mlm-games/Swint/README.md

 ## Status

 This is experimental‑stage software.
-If you use it, assume things may break and encryption bugs are still possible.
+If you use it, assume things may break. (haven't noticed any encryption related issues, due to it being fully handled by the battle tested sdk, though can't be sure abt it)

 ## Features (as of the last README update)